 5. Genuine, meaningful communication between brands and buyers is key to driving loyalty.

 The sensitive nature of COVID-19 has forced businesses to take a critical look at their communication strategies.

 Many brands have misfired with empty, vague, opportunistic, or otherwise insensitive messages and experienced backlash by their communities.
 Other brands have communicated with empathy, honesty, and gratitude, offering the soothing, supportive, and sometimes comedic experiences their customers need during this troubling time.
 The latter has emerged as the clear winner for customer communications.

-This type of insight-driven communication is based on genuine understanding about who customers are, how they think, and what they value.
+This type of insight-driven communication is based on a genuine understanding of who customers are, how they think, and what they value.
 It’s about approaching every customer touchpoint with care and tailoring your messages to best meet the needs of each of your customer segments—because ultimately when you take care of your customers, they take care of you.

 The bottom line: Meaningful, one-to-one communications create an emotional resonance that drives sales, word-of-mouth marketing, and lifetime loyalty.

 6. A test-and-learn culture empowers businesses to recover from setbacks.

 The beauty of ecommerce is that it provides a wealth of customer data that you can use to enhance every aspect of your business.
 As you collect new and greater volumes of data from online shoppers, you can begin to form hypotheses about how to improve the customer experience, put those hypotheses to the test, and learn from the results.